BERTsBagels/IMCS3020U_Project_EmotionClassification_Interpretability/README.md

 - Any IDE With Jupyter Notebook Or Any Notebook-like Adajecent Functionalities Are Recommended (e.g. **Visual Studio Code**, **Google Colab**)

 ### **Dependencies & Modules**
+- **NLTK**: Also known as Natural Language Toolkit, it is considered a leading platform for building Python programs to work with human language data.
+It provides easy-to-use corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.

+- **Pandas**: A fast, powerful, and flexible Python dependency that used for primarily for data analysis and manipulation purposes.

 ## **Project Testing Results**